metason/SAXR/ARchi/Placing/README.md

 ```

 In the ARchi app the [`geoSPATIAL.json`](ecoANIM.json) script does run a
-spatial reasoning pipeline (according to the [Spatial Reasoner](https://github.com/metason/SpatialReasoner) framework) in order to find a table of size larger then 1.2 m2.
-A thin table top will be produced over the found table (by `produce(o)`) which serves as reference to place the SAXR data visualization.
+spatial reasoning pipeline (according to the [Spatial Reasoner](https://github.com/metason/SpatialReasoner) framework) in order to find a table of size larger then 1.2 m<sup>2</sup>.
+By defining a fixed size of 0.01 m (=1 cm) to extrude bbox sectors, a thin table top will be produced over the found table (by `produce(o)`) which serves as reference to place the SAXR data visualization.
 ```
 adjust(sector fixed 0.01) | filter(type == 'table' AND footprint > 1.2) | produce(o)
 ```